larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 It was his thesis and so on.
 That was just before I came.
 And he was in a member of
-the Mile Railroad club.
+the Model Railroad club.
 (60:32)
 He was very prominent.
 Quite a figure at the mall.
 Very little club in a lot of ways.
-He then worked for deck and this this picture I think was taken in the very early days of the PDP6 when we just just had gotten.
+He then worked for DEC and this this picture I think was taken in the very early days of the PDP-6 when we just just had gotten.
 So.
 I I don't know if these clips are in order, that wouldn't necessarily.
 Anyway,